nwon24/north/doc/north.md

 resulting program, especially if the stack has been heavily used and contains many different values.

+### The `leave` operation

+To exit a loop prematurely, use the `leave` operation.
+This exits the loop currently running.
+It is equivalent to the `break` keyword in C.

 ## System calls

 North has a convenient interface to the system calls, insomuch